contentful/forma-36/packages/components/forma-36-react-datepicker/README.md

 # Forma 36 React Datepicker (Alpha)

-A simple calendar component utilizing a pikaday calendar and Forma 36 Textfield component.
+A datepicker component utilizing pikaday calendar and the Forma 36 Textfield component.